-The maximum permitted level of aid in each Polish region is shown on the map.
-A new map of regional aid was introduced which remains in force until July 2014.
-The basic maximum level of regional public aid is expressed in percentages of the amount of aid which qualifies for the receipt of assistance.
+The maximum permitted level of aid in each Polish region is shown on the map of regional aid.
+From the 1st July 2014 a new map of regional aid is in force for the years 2014 - 2020.
+In accordance with the map, the basic maximum level of regional public aid is expressed in percentages of the amount